Logo Waldemar Muhl

 Claim Check Pattern

-The basics When we’re working in event-driven architecture we have to take care to maintain size-efficient payloads as they move between our micro-services.
+The basics When we’re working in event-driven architecture, we have to take care to maintain size-efficient payloads as they move between our micro-services.
 This is doubly important when we’re working with sensitive data (like PII) and we need to keep that data ring-fenced.
 This is where Claim Check saves us.
 What we’re essentially doing is taking any large or sensitive data and ri~~~~ng-fencing it behind security and authentication.
 The data will have an identifier and whenever a service requests data for that specific identifier, the Claim Check service can supply that data, thus hydrating models and recording access requests (should the requirement exist).

 • coding